SanthaC/yolo/README.md

 1. Project Overview

-This project focused on containerizing a pre-existing application built with Node.js, React, and MongoDB.
+This project focused on containerizing a pre-existing application built with Node.js, React and MongoDB.
 The final outcome is a fully operational e-commerce platform that enables users to browse, add, and maintain product data, even after containers are stopped or restarted.
 The entire environment is launched via a single docker compose command, ensuring maximum portability and ease of deployment.

 2. Architecture and Microservices